-United Way of Greater Cincinnati (UWGC) has an immediate opening for a Family Coach to provide ongoing supportive consultations and case management services for up to 30 families, delivered either virtually or through a combination of phone calls, emails, skype, or in-person through individual meetings.
+United Way of Greater Cincinnati (UWGC) has an immediate opening for a Family Coach to provide ongoing supportive consultations and flexible case management services for up to 20 families, delivered either virtually or through a combination of phone calls, emails, virtual or in-person through individual meetings.

 Key Areas of Responsibility:

 - Administer and review universal screenings, assess family strengths and provide financial literacy training, and/or concrete supports.
 Universal screenings will assess families for trauma, substance use, and mental health.
-The tools utilized may include but are not limited to: the Adverse Childhood Experiences (ACEs) Survey the Child Trauma Assessment Checklist (CTAC); UNCOPE (substance abuse screening); and a mental health screening tool.
+The tools utilized may include: the Adverse Childhood Experiences (ACEs) Survey, the Child Trauma Assessment Checklist (CTAC), UNCOPE (substance abuse screening), and a mental health screening tool.

 - Provide interested families a series of one to two home visits each month and access to the fully array of the six pillars (family coaching, parent education, basic life skills, financial literacy, service referrals, and concrete supports) of service delivery.

-- Serve as a Family Coach to develop a prevention services plan, outlining the families’ goals and will utilize evidence-based programming to enhance the families’ protective factors and increase the family’s stability.
+- Serve as a Family Coach to help develop a prevention services plan, outlining the family driven goals and utilizing evidence-based programming to enhance the families’ protective factors and increase the family’s stability.

-- Provide parenting programming and facilitate access to Like Skills training, as well as Family Coaching, which will incorporate motivational Interviewing to assist the family in moving towards behavioral change.
+- Provide parenting programming and facilitate access to Like Skills training, as well as Family Coaching, using Motivational Interviewing to assist the family in moving towards behavioral change.

 - Attend meetings amongst collaborative members.